-The technology is now poised to help form a potentially vast new industry tasked with removing carbon dioxide from the atmosphere.
+The technology is now being deployed to help form a vital new industry tasked with removing carbon dioxide from the atmosphere.

 “Humanity can't afford to have increasing amounts of excess carbon floating around in the environment, so we have to get it back out.”

-Direct air capture (DAC) is one option for removing excess carbon dioxide from the atmosphere.
-By moving air over certain chemicals, carbon dioxide can be selectively extracted from air and then injected underground or used in various products and applications.
+Direct air capture (DAC) is one option for removing carbon dioxide from the atmosphere.
+By moving air through filters or chemical solutions, carbon dioxide can be extracted from air and then stored underground or in products.

 “DAC is primed for public and private investments that are orders of magnitude greater than what we see today.
 Not only is the current generation of DAC technologies ready for deployment at the million-ton scale around the world, but there is an emerging set of DAC solutions at the demonstration stage with breakthrough potential.”

 SCRUBBING THE SKY is an in-depth look at the people and the science behind our attempts to pull carbon dioxide out of the atmosphere with direct air capture.
 Drawing on interviews with stakeholders at the intersection of climate science, energy technology, and public policy, McKendrick’s investigation traces more than 20 years of the technology’s development, from Biosphere 2; to multimillion dollar promises from Richard Branson, Bill Gates, and Elon Musk; to the opening of Orca, the world’s largest commercial direct air capture facility, in Iceland in 2021.